 |Additional Information (Assessment)

--the ability to apply these skills to deepen their understanding of the Ancient World.
+- demonstrate in class discussion an ability to apply these skills to deepen their understanding of the ancient world

 |Graduate Attributes and Skills